Filing a DBA in Colorado: Everything You Need To Know

 The state has more than 50,000 small businesses that employ 1 million people.
 This is about half of Colorado's workforce.
 Around 98 percent of the private companies in the state are considered small businesses.
 The Denver tech scene is growing, while the cost of living in the state is less than others.
 Startup resources and help in raising capital are offered in Boulder and Denver.
 Some major companies in the state include Coors, Frontier Airlines, and Aimco.

 If you need help with filing a DBA in Colorado, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.